-The single-shot mode is enabled by setting the SINGLE SHOT bit in CONFIG4 register to '1'.
+The single-shot mode is set by setting SINGLE_SHOT bit in CONFIG4 register to '1'.
 In single-shot mode, the ADS1294/6/8 perform a single conversion when the START pin is taken high or when the START opcode command is sent.
-As seen in Figure 38, when a conversion is complete, DRDY goes low and further conversions are stopped.
+As seen in Figure 37, when a conversion is complete, DRDY goes low and further conversions are stopped.
 Regardless of whether the conversion data are read or not, DRDY remains low.
 To begin a new conversion, take the START pin low and then back high, or transmit the START opcode again.
 Note that when switching from continuous mode to pulse mode, make sure the START signal is pulsed or issue a STOP command followed by a START command.